Twins vs. White Sox Player Props Betting Odds

 Buxton Stats

-- Byron Buxton has recorded 54 hits with 12 doubles, a triple, 15 home runs and 33 walks.
-He has driven in 36 runs with eight stolen bases.
+- Byron Buxton has 56 hits with 12 doubles, a triple, 17 home runs, 33 walks and 40 RBI.
+He's also stolen eight bases.

 Buxton Recent Games